 A short discussion of “all natural”, non-GMO, organic and conventional feeds and feeding

 When searching for healthy options to include in a diet or meal plan, it is very easy to be confused with the many terms used to describe the origin and handling of foodstuffs, including dietary protein sources.
-Since that is what our farm focuses on, along with our farm roasted organic coffee, I thought it may be appropriate to attempt to clarify some terms.
+Since that is what our farm focuses on I thought it may be appropriate to attempt to clarify some terms.

 These are, for the most part, my understanding of the terms.
 It would be prudent for a person to do some reading and come up with his/her own definitions.

 Organic agriculture: Any of the practices or ingredients that are allowed, or none that are disallowed, by the National Organic Program (NOP).
 The NOP is a federal government run program implemented by private organizations to farmers who voluntarily agree to the binding rules.
 Benefits are that it generally prevents most questionable chemical usage and virtually assures a “clean” food or feed source.
 Organic certfied beef does not mean it is 100% grass fed.
 Sustainable practices on a well operated organic farm justifiably make it a very attractive option for a farmer desiring to increase the value of products to be sold.
 Struggles in organic row crop production include the control of weeds and insects, so aesthetics of the marketable product sometimes come under scrutiny.